 Why They're Climate Smart

 Over the last decade, Kenya has lost much of its forested land.
-The long-term effects of this deforestation contribute directly to climate change, affecting not only the biodiversity of plant and animal life but also the well-being of the communities who rely on the land.
-It's a vicious cycle resulting in more hunger, more destructive agricultural activities, and less stability.
+The effects of this deforestation contribute directly to climate change, affecting not only the biodiversity of plant and animal life but also the well-being of the communities who rely on the land.
+It's a vicious cycle resulting in more hunger, increased land degradation, more destructive agricultural activities (like the expansion of cattle farming), and less stability.

 ZF's Tree of Life initiative combines women's education and vocational training with reforestation, conservation, and biodiversity.
 In so doing, ZF offers women an opportunity for independent incomes and financial freedom while reforesting over 1,000,000 acacia trees (250,000 by the end of 2021) – regenerating the landscape, enhancing soil stabilization and fertility, recapturing water, and ensuring the survival of a biodiverse ecosystem.